linspector/uplink/README.md

 # uplink - is not some program expecting uplinks to work!

-**This README file is not up-to-date!
+## **This README file is not up-to-date!
 It will be fixed soon to explain the installation and the usage of uplink.**

 uplink is a tool to monitor the uplink status of AVM FRITZ!Box Cable and DSL based routers.
 It uses the TR-064 protocol over UPnP.

 ## Features

-For now I can say that uplink can monitor the status of you FRITZ!Box uplinks.
+For now, I can say that uplink can monitor the status of you FRITZ!Box uplinks.
 It can log to a file and writes results to a MariaDB/MySQL database.
 With some editing of the code you can you use SQLite too but this feature is not active at the moment.
 This will change in the future.
 I switched to MariaDB because I run uplink on a RaspberryPi and are evaluating results on my workstation.
 I am working on a Gtk+ frontend to generate statistics...

 ## Requirements